Bird Engineering

 "I had an audition lined up at Berklee but I, uh."
 Meyer closed his eyes and sighed.
 He could hear his father screaming at him somewhere in the back of his brain.
 He flinched.
 "Wasn't gonna happen."

 "Something I'm sure you can build off of, at least."
 The aardwolf leaned forward as excitedly as he could for a person halfway in a food coma.
 "Got an idea.
 Let's go down to D'artagnan's tomorrow and see if Cliff's there.
-Maybe he knows someone!"
+Maybe they know someone!"

-"That is not the name of his band.
+"That is not the name of their band.
 It's...it's...I think it's called 'Pinebark Extract'.
-And anyway, no, I was thinking maybe he knows if someone at The Fifth Measure is hiring, or maybe he could put in a good word somewhere."
+And, anyway, no, I was thinking maybe they know if The Fifth Measure is hiring."

 Meyer groaned internally and rolled his eyes externally.
 The thought of pushing Hal Leonard method books and getting yelled at by soccer moms over instrument rental charges wasn't the most appealing thing in the world, but it wasn't the lumber mill, and it was in a part of town his parents wouldn't be caught in.
 A drink might take the sting out of being back, though.
 "All right, sure.
 Fine."

 "Sssssssweet!"
 Arnaud pumped his fist excitedly.
 "It's a date, then.
-And I can take you on a drive around town, to get your bearings.
 C'mon, help me get this cleaned up."

 Settling | Fitful